PulseStrategy369/PulseStrategy/README.md

 - **How to Get iBond?**
-  Like xBond, you can mint iBond during the 180-day issuance period by depositing INC at a 1:1 ratio (minus a 0.5% fee).
-After 180 days, minting ends, and iBond can only be bought on a DEX.
+  Anyone can mint iBond by depositing INC. issuance follows reserve ratio starting at 1 to 1.

-  **Example:** Deposit 1,000 INC → receive 995 iBond.
+  After supply reaches 3.69 Million, minting stops forever and The only way to get iBond is to buy it on a decentralized exchange (DEX) like PulseX.

 - **Redemption Guarantee:**